 The road, to be called Interstate 87, could take as long as two decades to complete.
 This freeway could open the distribution channels in the mid-Atlantic region like never before.
-I-87 will link the intellectual and healthcare industries of Raleigh (the fourth-fastest growing city in America according to Forbes) to the deepest port on the eastern seaboard, the Port of Virginia in Norfolk, and every business along the interstate stands to gain as a result.
+I-87 will link the intellectual and healthcare industries of Raleigh (one of the Top 20 fastest growing cities in America according to Forbes - 2018) to the deepest port on the eastern seaboard, the Port of Virginia in Norfolk, and every business along the interstate stands to gain as a result.

 I-87 will strengthen the ability of Currituck businesses to move goods from roads to sea, and vice versa.
 This highway connects two key centers of commerce in the southeast, literally paving the way for high speed and high volume transport of goods from our region’s businesses to consumers all over the world.